peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

 * `ERational Decrement()`<br>
  Subtracts one from an arbitrary-precision rational number.
 * `ERational Divide​(int v)`<br>
+ Divides this instance by the value of a 32-bit signed integer.
+* `ERational Divide​(long v)`<br>
- Divides this instance by the value of an arbitrary-precision rational number object.
+ Divides this instance by the value of a 64-bit signed integer.
 * `ERational Divide​(ERational otherValue)`<br>
  Divides this instance by the value of an arbitrary-precision rational number object.